 The current definition of postterm pregnancy assumes that the last menses was followed by ovulation 2 weeks later.
 That said, some pregnancies may not actually be postterm.
 Instead, the calculation may reflect an error in gestational age estimation because of faulty menstrual date recall or delayed ovulation.
 Thus, the two categories of pregnancies that reach 42 completed weeks are those truly 40 weeks past conception and those of less-advanced gestation but with inaccurately estimated gestational age.
 Even with exactly recalled menstrual dates, there still is imprecision, and the American College of Obstetricians and Gynecologists (2016d, 2017b) considers first-trimester sonography to be the most accurate method to establish or confirm gestational age.
 Several clinical studies support this practice (Bennett, 2004; Blondel, 2002; Joseph, 2007).

-Approximately 5.6 percent of the 3.93 million neonates born in the United States during 2013 were delivered at 42 weeks or later (Martin, 2015).
+Of the 3.93 million neonates born in the United States during 2015, 0.4 percent were delivered at 42 weeks or later (Martin, 2017).
 In the past, the proportion was much higher.
-This trend suggests earlier intervention, however, the added accuracy from earlier sonographic dating of ...
+This trend suggests earlier intervention, however, the ...